abdo3017/Instagram-Android-App/README.md

 ## Description
 Android app that user can search for friend or follow new friends or manage their posts like Instagram.
 ## Covered topics
-shared preferences,material designfirestore , MVC.
+shared preferences,material design,firestore , MVC.